 In severe cases, symptoms can include:

-- Dark or black stool (due to bleeding)
+- Dark or black stool

 - Weight loss

-- Severe pain in the mid to upper abdomen
+- Severe pain in your belly

 Though ulcers often heal on their own, you shouldn't ignore their warning signs.
-If not properly treated, ulcers can lead to serious health problems, including:
+If not treated, ulcers can lead to serious health problems, including:

 - A hole through the wall of your stomach called a perforation